indusrad/cute/README.md

  * A number of palettes are provided with native support for light/dark mode and can update with your desktop style preference.
  * Due to how `prompt-agent` works, we can do various foreground process tracking for things like sudo or SSH without significant overhead.
+This requires some improvements in various container systems which is in the process of merging at the time of writing.
  * Tab overview using modern libadwaita features.
  * Transparency support does exist but must be tweaked manually using GSettings until better transitions can be implemented in libadwaita.